What is Associate Degree: Requirements, Duration, Costs & Careers

 How Long is Associate Degree?

-An Associate Degree is usually 2 years long for a full-time applicant, but for those taking up part-time Associate Degrees can have a longer duration course.
-The course duration will also depend on the umber of credits, universities offering it and the country where applicants wish to pursue an associate degree.
+An Associate Degree is usually 2 years long for a full-time applicant, but for those taking up part-time Associate Degrees, the course duration can be longer.
+The course duration will also depend on the number of credits, the universities offering it and the country where applicants wish to pursue an associate degree.

 Types of Associate Degrees Abroad